henspace/text2lesson/src/assets/documents/help.md

 # Text2Lesson

-Text2Lesson is designed to make the creation of lesson quick and simple using just plain text.
+Text2Lesson has been designed to make the creation of lessons quick and simple using just plain text.

 # Lesson format